-IL needs to be compiled to native code in order to execute on a CPU, for example Arm64 or x64. .NET supports both Ahead-Of-Time (AOT) and Just-In-Time (JIT) compilation models.
+IL needs to be compiled to native code to execute on a CPU, for example, Arm64 or x64. .NET supports both Ahead-Of-Time (AOT) and Just-In-Time (JIT) compilation models.

 - On Android, macOS, and Linux, JIT compilation is the default, and AOT is optional (for example, with ReadyToRun).

 - On iOS, AOT is mandatory (except when running in the simulator).